 Topkapi – A Palace of Dreams and Tears from the Ottoman Empire

-The palace of Topkapi near the Bosphorus strait was a witness to the greatest glories and the most heartbreaking tragedies in the history of the Ottoman Empire.
-Currently the Topkapi palace is a museum but less than one hundred years ago it was the home of a sultan, his harem, and his many attendants.
+The palace of Topkapi near the Bosphorus strait witnessed the greatest glories and the most heartbreaking tragedies in the history of the Ottoman Empire.
+Currently the Topkapi palace is a museum but less than 100 years ago it was the home of a sultan, his harem, and his many attendants.